ef-lab/ethopy_control/docs/development/project_structure.md

 # Project Structure

-This document provides an overview of the SQL Control Manager project structure to help you understand how the codebase is organized.
+This document provides an overview of the ethopy control project structure to help you understand how the codebase is organized.

 ## Directory Overview